 NEXT VISIT > The next visit is by two more judges, Radio 4’s ex-presenter Sue MacGregor and journalist/presenter Miranda Sawyer, on the 24th July.
 The itinerary hasn’t been decided yet as it would be good to show them places that the last visitors didn’t get to see.

 FLAGS AND BANNERS > Firstly, grateful thanks to Signs Express who generously sponsored a huge banner for the City Hall balcony and several signs to be posted up around the city.
-They will help greatly to bring the bid to the attention of the public of Norwich and the region, backed up by the leaflets we have that explain what the bid is all about.
+They will help greatly to bring the bid to the attention of the public of Norwich and the region, backed up by the leaflets they have that explain what the bid is all about.
 This is just the kind of help that is needed as it shows that companies and citizens of Norwich are behind the bid.
-We also had some vinyl flags produced which have a small bracket which screws to a wall or door-frame.
+They also had some vinyl flags produced which have a small bracket which screws to a wall or door-frame.
 The flags can then be put out during the day and taken in at night to prevent them being taken away for a bit of fun.

 4th July 2002

 Next week, Norwich receives a visit from some of the judging panel.
 They will be in Norwich for several hours and will be taken on a tour around the city.
 Look out for further news.